AhmedFatimaBZ/Group_1_Project_RestCountriesAPI_AgifyAPI/README.md

 ![Guess My Age Wall And Art Print](https://github.com/KateRasheed/Group_1_Project_RestCountriesAPI_AgifyAPI/assets/127479723/5e65f028-c289-4262-b2f9-520283eaa85f)

 **Rest Countries:** Thinking about building an application where you will need data about different countries of the world?
 Here is the API you will need.
-Supported by donations, this free API provides information about the country’s currency, capital, region, language, etc. Rest Countries was used to suggest Vacation spots in different countries.
+The REST Countries Project involves retrieving and presenting comprehensive data about countries.
+This API provides a wealth of data, including population, timezones, languages spoken, and more.
+Rest Countries was used to suggest Vacation spots in different countries.

 ![Westin Resort in Cancun, Mexico _ Tropical honeymoon destinations, Tropical honeymoon, Mexico beache](https://github.com/KateRasheed/Group_1_Project_RestCountriesAPI_AgifyAPI/assets/127479723/a180288e-d767-4ee3-a43b-09f81242b81f)